dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 Many of the game prototypes that I have made so far are the kind of projects where it takes a long time to get something together that is just starting to look like a game, but things do not always have to be that way when it comes to this sort of thing, a game can be simple.
 It is also a great example of what really matters when making a game which is just to make something that is fun, or addictive in a distinct unique way.
 Often I think that I put way to much time and thought into a game, so it is nice to take a break from that are work on a game like this.

 So todays [canvas example](/2020/03/23/canvas-example/) will be a game that is a clone of this pop the lock game to some extent, but a little different.
 I want to play around with the various values that come to mind when making a game like this, and maybe make it work a little differently altogether so it is not just a full rip off of the original.
+Sense the time that I have started this post I have updated the source code a few times, when I come back to this one I like to experiment with new game modes, and features.

 <!-- more -->